LearnMetabarcoding/LearnMetabarcoding/sphinx/source/asv_otu_readmap/mapping_reads.rst

 	The starting point for this section will depend on whether you're working at the OTU or ASV level.

 	If working with ASVs only, you will need a FASTA file of unique ASV sequences and a FASTA file of all reads in your dataset.
-If you worked through :ref:`the previous section<filtering>`, these data were produced by the :ref:`chimera filtering<chimera_filtering>` and :ref:`quality filtering<quality_filtering>` tutorials respectively.
+If you worked through :ref:`the previous section<filtering>`, these data were produced by the :ref:`chimera filtering<chimera>` and :ref:`quality filtering<quality_filtering>` tutorials respectively.

 	If you are working with OTUs, then you will need both of the above files, and also a FASTA file of your OTU sequence  and a file recording the assignment of ASVs to OTUs as produced by your OTU delimitation method of choice.